 - $1,000 per watering system

-- This practice is not eligible to receive tax credit
+- Not eligible for tax credit

 Animal Waste Storage Facilities